Flechman/flechman.github.io/docs/notes/q_learning/q_learning.md

 $$\tilde{Q}(s_t,a_t) \leftarrow \tilde{Q}(s_t,a_t) - \alpha_t B(s_t,a_t,s_{t+1})$$
 Where $\alpha_t$ is a learning rate.
 In practice $\alpha_t$ will be close to 0 and stricly less than 1 to take into account previous updates.

 Now we state the theoretical constraints under which Q-Learning converges, which helps motivate implementation choices of Q-Learning in practice.
-The proof of convergence is not given here, but the paper for the proof can be found in the [Reference 1](#references).
+The proof of convergence is not given here, but the paper for the proof can be found in [Reference 1](#references).

 <ins>Convergence of Q-Learning: </ins> Let $t^{i}(s,a)$ be the timestep of the $i^{\text{th}}$ time that we're in state $s$ and we take action $a$.
 $\tilde{Q}$ converges almost surely towards $Q^*$ as long as